microsoft/vscode-dev-containers/containers/azure-terraform/README.md

 ## Using this definition with an existing folder

-While technically optional, this definition includes the Azure Terraform extension which requires an Azure account to use.
-You can create a [free trial account here](https://azure.microsoft.com/en-us/free/) and find out more about using [Teraform with Azure here](https://docs.microsoft.com/en-us/azure/terraform/terraform-overview).
+While technically optional, this definition includes the Azure Terraform extension which requires a few pre-requisites:

+- [Azure Subscription](https://azure.microsoft.com): A current Azure subscription or a free trail account needed.

+- [Terraform](https://www.terraform.io/downloads.html): Download the latest version of Terraform that is appropriate for your environment.

+- [Terraform Linter](https://github.com/terraform-linters/tflint): Install latest version of tflint.

+- [Terraform Extension](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform): This optional HashiCorp Terraform VS Code extension adds syntax highlighting and other editing features for Terraform files using the Terraform Language Server.

 You can also choose the specific version of Terraform installed by updating the following line in `.devcontainer/devcontainer.json`: